lee-har/email-addressor/README.md

 ## Prerequisites
 - Python 3.12.10 or higher.
-- A Gmail account with IMAP enabled and an app password (if 2FA is enabled).
+- An email account with IMAP enabled and an app password (if 2FA is enabled).

 ## Installation
 1. Clone the repository: